adanzilla/PrettyChatAppButton/readme.txt

 Using the most simple way to setup a pretty button (with a pulsating effect) of WhatsApp You will be able to add it to your WordPress.

-= Give Support =

-If you like this plugin and is useful for you, please support us by giving [5 star rating](https://wordpress.org/support/plugin/whatsapp-button/reviews/#new-post) .

 == Installation ==

 1. Upload `pretty-chat-app-button` to the `/wp-content/plugins/` directory